nantes44-github/cryptoDisplay/README.md

 - it show Btc price in dollars
 - it show Eth price in dollars
 - it show time and date
+- and why not the ability to notify a discord webhook on wallet balance change

 ## Bill Of Material
 - An IoT board : wemos S2 mini